 Reconsider travel to Egypt due to COVID-19.
 Exercise increased caution in Egypt due to terrorism, and to the Embassy’s limited ability to assist dual U.S.-Egyptian citizens who are arrested or detained.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to:

 Terrorist groups continue plotting attacks in Egypt.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
+Terrorists may attack with little or no warning, and have targeted diplomatic facilities, tourist locations, transportation hubs, markets/shopping malls, western businesses, restaurants, resorts, and local government facilities.
 Terrorists have conducted attacks in urban areas, including in Cairo, despite the heavy security presence.
 Terrorists have targeted religious sites, to include mosques, churches, monasteries, and buses traveling to these locations.